Domain Controller

 usershare max shares = 0

-Use the Samba created Kerberos configuration file for your DC, enable the correct Samba services, and reboot to make sure everything works:
+Use the Samba created Kerberos configuration file for your DC, enable the correct Samba services (Done with CopyFiles):

 cp /var/lib/samba/private/krb5.conf /etc/